Lazkao: Transport

-The municipal police force in Lazkao (in Basque Udaltzaingoa), has four policemen, two police cars and a motorbike.

-The police station is located in the ground floor of the town hall of Lazkao.
-The municipal police of Lazkao carries out these duties: Traffic, notifications, works control, organization of the town market, lost objects, etc.

 History

 Many Basque historians think that Lazkao was founded in 1053.

-1936-1939
+1936–1939

 Two men were shot in Lazkao during the Spanish Civil War.

 ETA

 The future leader of ETA, Eustakio Mendizabal, studied at the Benedictine monastery in Lazkao from 1954 to 1966.

 In 2005, a Benedictine monk of the town was arrested by the Spanish National Police and by the Guardia Civil.
 They thought that the monk had connections with the Basque separatist group ETA.
 In 2006, ETA detonated a bomb in the company Azkar, because Azkar did not pay the revolutionary tax to the group.

-Religion
+Culture

 2007 was the Second anniversary of bicentenary of the arrival of the Benedictine monks to the town.
 Celebrated by the Deputy-General of Gipuzkoa and by Juan Jose Ibarretxe, the Lehendakari (Basque Prime Minister) of the Basque Autonomous Community.